steveandroulakis/temporal-ralph-wiggum/README.md

 👉 **[See the core while loop that powers Ralph](https://github.com/steveandroulakis/temporal-ralph-wiggum/blob/main/src/ralph_wiggum/workflows.py#L68)** - the heart of the iteration logic.

-**NOTE:** This demo can only generate and manipulate text.
+**NOTE:** At present, this demo can only generate and manipulate text.
 It does not yet implement local file system access, nor unix command access.
+These features are planned for future versions.

 ## How it works
 - Each iteration: `decide_iteration_mode` chooses single vs multi-task mode